stefan-hoeck/idris2-tutorial/src/Tutorial/Dependent.md

-* When creating values of a type family, the values of the indices need to be known at compile time, or they need to be passed as arguments to the function creating the values, where we can pattern-match on them to figure out, which constructors to use.
+* When creating values of a type family, the values of the indices need to be known at compile time, or they need to be passed as arguments to the function creating the values, where we can pattern match on them to figure out, which constructors to use.

 * We can use `Fin n`, the type of natural numbers strictly smaller than `n`, to safely index into a vector of length `n`.